Joseph Bijeau: Early years

-Joseph Bissonet was born on June 15, 1778 at St. Louis, Indian Reserve, a territory of the British America (1607–1783).
+Joseph Bissonet was born on June 15, 1778, at St. Louis, New Spain.
 His parents were Louis Bissonette and Genevieve, the daughter of Charles Routier who immigrated from Fort de Chartres to St. Louis in 1765.
 Bissonette was in St. Louis by 1765.
 His father, an Illinois Creole, traded with the Little Osage people, and died in 1786.
 His father's surname was also spelled Bizouet and Visonet in St. Louis records.
 His mother married twice and he attained the surname of his stepfather, becoming Joseph Bijeau.
 He was of French Canadian heritage.

 St. Louis, with an advantageous location at the confluence of the Missouri and Mississippi Rivers, was established as a fur trading post in 1764.
 The land had been the ancestral territory of a group of 12 to 13 Native American tribes, known as the Illini Confederacy.

 A Joseph Bissonette could have had land in St. Louis, but he never claimed it, as was true for a couple of other men.
 His brother Louis Bissonet (1774–ca. 1836) was a trader along the upper Missouri River in the early 1800s, working for Auguste Chouteau.
 His brother also took the Bijeau / Bijou surname at times.
 The Bijou Hills of South Dakota are named for Louis, who in 1812 established a trading post in the area.
 His nephew, Joseph Bissonet (1818–1894), was a trader at Fort Laramie, Wyoming.

 Trapper and hunter

 He worked as a fur trapper beginning in 1806.
 By 1812, Bijeau worked in the fur trade with Manuel Lisa.
 He worked as a fur trapper for a fur trapping company based in St. Louis, Missouri beginning around 1814.
 The owners of the firm were Auguste Chouteau, Manuel Lisa, and Jules de Mun.
 He was a member of the Chouteau-de Mun expedition of fur traders into the southwest in 1815.
 He went into the wilderness of present-day Colorado to trap beaver and hunt buffalo.
 The fur pelts were traded in posts along the Front Range and then sent east.

 He traveled into the interior of the Rocky Mountains, where the beaver were abundant.
 He was very knowledgeable about the trails into the Rocky Mountains, and as far north as Yellowstone and south to Santa Fe.
-His fellow frontiersmen included Jacques La Ramee (Laramie), Kit Carson, Andrew Sinclair, and Andrew Sublette.
+His fellow frontiersmen included Jacques La Ramee (Laramie), Kit Carson, Alexander Sinclair, and Andrew Sublette.

 Spanish troops arrested 21 trappers for encroaching on Spanish lands between 1815 and 1817.
 They were taken to Santa Fe, where he was imprisoned for 48 days.
 He returned then to St. Louis.

 He knew the Crow and sign language, and was understood by a number of Native American tribes.
 Sign language was used among Native Americans due to the diversity of languages, thereby allowing a universal means of communication.
 The Crow language was known amongst many of the western tribes.
 He lived with the Pawnee in 1820.